 The Mission of New Beech Grove Baptist Church is to provide biblical nurturing through creative education, care and opportunities to serve.
 Their mission is Building Kingdom Minded People to Serve the Community.
 The Kennedys are proud to serve Dr. Willard Maxwell, Jr. and lead the media team for the ministry.

-In 2004, the Kennedys collaborated with The Roots to produce an online video game encouraging people to vote in the 2004 presidential election.
-Justin met the Roots when he was representing Marc Levin’s company, Off Line Entertainment Group during the filming of "Brooklyn Babylon" featuring Tariq Trotter from the Roots.
+During 2004, the Kennedys collaborated with The Roots to create an online video game that aimed to encourage people to vote in the presidential election.
+He first met the Roots while representing Off Line Entertainment Group during the production of "Brooklyn Babylon," which featured Tariq Trotter from the Roots.

-Jazmine Sullivan was around 12 years old when Justin heard her amazing voice.
-At that time, Justin was helping Stevie Wonder decide whether he wanted to start his own record label.
-To assist in this decision-making process, Justin organized a listening party at Stevie Wonder’s home in Alpine, New Jersey.
+When Jazmine Sullivan was just 12 years old, Justin heard her incredible singing voice.
+He was then working with Stevie Wonder, who was considering starting his own record label.
+To assist in this decision-making process, Justin organized a listening party at Stevie Wonder's home in Alpine, New Jersey.
 This event helped launch the careers of many artists, including Jazmine Sullivan.

-Justin worked at Legal Services for a few years helping people who could not afford a lawyer.
-Justin represented the impoverished elderly community of the city of Newark, New Jersey.
-Primarily, he drafted Wills, Power of Attorney documents, and Bankruptcy Petitions.
-Kennedy also represented clients in court with respect to their contractual disputes, debt settlements, and traffic violations.
-This was very rewarding work.
+For a few years, Justin served at Legal Services, providing legal aid to those who couldn't afford a lawyer.
+His work revolved around representing the elderly, impoverished community in Newark, New Jersey, where he drafted Wills, Power of Attorney documents, and Bankruptcy Petitions.
+Justin also represented clients in court regarding their contractual disputes, debt settlements, and traffic violations.
+The experience was highly fulfilling for him.

-Justin was an associate attorney working for Paul Marshall for many years.
-Paul was a legendary music attorney who brokered some of the most significant transactions in the music industry.
-He represented massive acts like the Beatles, KISS, Whitney Houston, Neil Diamond, Heavy D, and many more.
-He also structured huge deals, such as representing Michael Jackson during his purchase of the Beatles' publishing rights.
-Paul was a great mentor to Justin during his time at the firm.
+For many years, Justin worked as an associate attorney under the tutelage of the legendary music attorney, Paul Marshall.
+Marshall brokered some of the most significant deals in the music industry, representing huge acts such as the Beatles, KISS, Whitney Houston, Neil Diamond, and Heavy D. He also structured massive deals, including Michael Jackson's purchase of the Beatles' publishing rights.
+Marshall was a great mentor to Justin during his time at the firm.